kevteg/docker-guide/README.md

--When adding a new gem to the gemfile just use docker-compose build to run bundle install -There are some simple changes necessary to make to the database.yml file (attached in the folder)
+-When adding a new gem to the gemfile just use docker-compose build to run bundle install -There are some simple changes necessary to make to the database.yml file (attached in the folder) -Using prax is exactly the same thing as usual

 ### Develop and have fun ♥

+To run the app: